Adam's Law: Textual Frequency Law on Large Language Models¶

 Key Designs¶

-Textual Frequency Law (TFL) and Sentence Frequency Estimation
+1. Textual Frequency Law (TFL) and Sentence Frequency Estimation: Using Open-Source Word Frequencies to Approximate Pre-training Frequency

 Loss & Training¶

-Fine-tuning is performed with LoRA using the standard language modeling cross-entropy loss.
-CTFT modifies only the data ordering and leaves the loss function unchanged.
-Comparative experiments also evaluate the reverse order (high-to-low frequency) and conventional easy-to-hard curriculum learning (sorted by parse-tree depth).
+Fine-tuning utilizes LoRA based on standard language modeling cross-entropy loss.
+CTFT only modifies the data sequence and does not change the loss function itself.
+Comparative experiments include reverse ordering (high to low frequency) and traditional easy-to-hard curriculum learning (sorted by syntax tree depth) to verify the effectiveness of frequency-based ascending order.

 Key Experimental Results¶